 Narrowly Focused Investment Advisors

 You might also need the services of an investment advisor with a specific specialty, as opposed to one with a view toward overall wealth management.
-Some examples:
+Some examples include:

 - You inherit a large portfolio of stocks or bonds and need to find someone to help you manage these assets or sell out of them.